St. Louis School, Hong Kong

-St. Louis School (聖類斯中學), located in Sai Ying Pun (historically West Point, Hong Kong) is a privately run, Catholic primary and (government-subsidized) secondary English grammar school.
-There are currently about 800 secondary students and 350 primary school students.
+St. Louis School (聖類斯中學), in Sai Ying Pun (historically West Point, Hong Kong) is a private, Catholic primary and (government-subsidised) secondary English grammar school.
+There are about 800 secondary students and 350 primary school students.

 History

 Early history

 During the 1840s, the present location of St. Louis School was the site of a small battery, called the West Point Battery or Elliot's Battery.

 St. Louis School was founded in 1864 by the Fathers of the Catholic Mission; St Aloysius was chosen as the patron of the school.
 The school was initially known as the West Point Reformatory.
 The Brothers of the Christian Schools (commonly known as the La Salle Brothers) succeeded the Fathers in the management of the school in 1875 and managed the school until 1893.

-In 1921, Bishop Pozzoni, the ordinary of Hong Kong, requested the Maryknoll Fathers to take over.
+In 1921, Dominic Pozzoni, the ordinary of Hong Kong, asked the Maryknoll Fathers to take over.
 Some of the boys were orphans while the rest were remanded by the Hong Kong government, the government giving a small monthly grant for each student.
-The Maryknoll Fathers renamed the school 'St Louis Industrial School' and equipped it with a printing press.
-The students became expert in this line, and seven years later when the Paris Foreign Missions Society started their celebrated polyglot press at Nazareth in Pokfulam, they took into their employ many of these boys.
+The Maryknoll Fathers renamed the school St Louis Industrial School and equipped it with a printing press.
+The students became expert in this, and seven years later when the Paris Foreign Missions Society started their polyglot press at Nazareth in Pokfulam, they took into their employ many of these boys.

 When Brother Albert Staubli arrived, he added manual training to its curriculum in the way of carpentry.
 The American Maryknoller Fr James Edward Walsh, who was one of the first four American missioners to arrive in China and the last Western missioner to be released by the Communist China in 1970, spent some time at the school too.

-Early in 1926, Maryknoll's father superior and one of the co-founders, Fr James Anthony Walsh, made a visitation of his fledgling mission fields in South China and spent some weeks in Hong Kong before visiting Kongmoon (now called Jiangmen) and Kaying (in Meixian).
+Early in 1926, Maryknoll's father superior and one of the co-founders, Fr James Anthony Walsh, visited to his fledgling mission fields in South China and spent some weeks in Hong Kong before visiting Kongmoon (now called Jiangmen) and Kaying (in Meixian).
 In the course of his stay, the position of the industrial school was reviewed and it was eventually handed back to the diocese.

 Salesian Fathers

 In 1927, the school was given to the Salesian Fathers and has been run by them since then.
 The year 1927 is now regarded as the founding year of today's school.
 The school was transformed from a vocational school to an English grammar school in 1948.

-The primary section of St Louis School was particularly famous in the 1970s and the 1980s, for it won almost all the inter-school quiz competitions organized by Radio Television Hong Kong.